RushilPatel0703/pyqt-ci-demo/README.md

 ## Usage

+- Fork this project and install travis-ci on your project.
+- Set API_AUTH_TOKEN variable in travis-ci.
-Fork this project and install travis-ci on your project.
-Create a tag then travis-ci will build your app and push binaries to release.
+- Create a tag then travis-ci will build your app and push binaries to release.